On this page find information on:

 Elder abuse cases tend to be multidimensional.
 Improving our understanding of the complexity of elder abuse cases can help researchers both develop and evaluate theory-based explanations for abuse.
 Recent research has shed some light on case characteristics common to different types of elder abuse.

 Physical abuse.
 Contrary to common belief, many elderly victims of physical abuse are high functioning.
-The abuser is typically a family member, often the adult offspring of the victim.
-The abuser may be a long-term dependent of the victim because of health or financial issues and may take out resentment for this dependence on the elderly victim.
-These victims are generally aware that they are being mistreated, but their sense of parental or family obligation makes them reluctant to cut off the abuser.
+The person who abuses them is typically a family member, often the adult offspring of the victim.
+The person who abuses them may be a long-term dependent of the victim because of health or financial issues and may take out resentment for this dependence on the elderly victim.
+These victims are generally aware that they are being mistreated, but their sense of parental or family obligation makes them reluctant to cut off the person who abuses them.

 Neglect.
 In cases of elder neglect, the victim may be physically frail or cognitively vulnerable.
 The caregiver does not take adequate care of the victim, who may acknowledge his or her own shortcomings as a parent and conclude that the tables are being turned — and that he or she deserves no better.